 NOTE: Students must receive a B- or better in the above core courses.

 Student Academic Review

-The Student Academic Review is designed to assist doctoral students to stay on track with advising and other supportive activities to help facilitate the completion of doctoral work in a timely manner.
-Students will be asked to describe informally, where they are in the educational process and if there are any issues that could present a potential barrier to advancement.
-The purpose of the review is to help us provide you with resources and assistance you may require.
-The DrPH Academic Reviews are held in late October and late February each year.
+The Student Academic Review is designed to assist doctoral students with advising and other supportive activities to facilitate the completion of doctoral work in a timely manner.
+Students are asked to describe informally, where they are in their educational process and if there are potential barriers to advancement.
+The DrPH Academic Reviews are held in October and February each year.

 Third Year Seminar Requirement